-The Distinguished Speakers Series sponsored by Spotlight Programs Board and supported by student activity fees engages students and university community members in relevant, thought-provoking discussions on a diverse range of issues which affect lives and communities.
-Each year, the Distinguished Speakers Series brings prominent activists, artists, entrepreneurs, scientists, environmentalists and other leading thinkers on campus… more »
+The Distinguished Speakers Series, sponsored by Spotlight Programs Board and supported by student activity fees, engages students and university community members in relevant, thought-provoking discussions on a diverse range of issues affecting lives and communities.
+Each year, the Distinguished Speakers Series brings prominent activists, artists, entrepreneurs, scientists, environmentalists and other leading thinkers on campus to… more »

 Physical activity like walking can greatly reduce the risk of conditions such as diabetes, obesity, heart disease and cancer.
 Walking can be relaxing, spiritual, or when done together, it can be just plain fun.
 The American Public Health Association’s 1 Billion Steps Challenge makes it easy and fun to promote good health and physical activity… more »

 Georgia State University’s school newspaper won the day at two separate conventions this past weekend.
 The Signal ranked #1 in key general categories in both the Best of the South and Georgia College Press Association’s Better Newspapers contests, recognizing student work from 2017.